Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 Algorithm~\ref{alg:raflora} summarizes the \texttt{raFLoRA} workflow, which incorporates rank-partitioned aggregation with heterogeneous client ranks.
-In each round, the server uniformly samples clients, broadcasts the global LoRA updates, and collects local updates in parallel (Lines~4--7).
-The server then performs rank-partitioned aggregation, aggregating each rank partition using only its effective contributors (Lines~9--16), followed by an SVD to obtain the global low-rank factors for the next round (Line~17).
-In the next section, we empirically demonstrate the effectiveness of \texttt{raFLoRA}.
+In each round, the server uniformly samples clients, broadcasts the global LoRA updates, and collects local updates in parallel (Lines~3--5).
+The server then performs rank-partitioned aggregation, aggregating each rank partition using only its effective contributors (Lines~6--10).
+An SVD then yields the global low-rank updates for the next round (Line~11).